Return to Home page.

 Wind

-Experimentation is the key to success...!
-Pupils design a wind turbine and investigate one variable to make it more efficient.
-The wind turbines will be tested using electric fans.
+Students are challenged to design a model wind turbine and then to make it more efficient by investigating different variables.
+Their wind turbines will be tested using an electric fan.

 Teacher comments